Battle of Mirbat: 25-pounder gun

 The 25-pounder gun (now known as the "Mirbat gun") used by Fijian Sergeant Talaiasi Labalaba during the siege was previously housed in the Firepower museum of the Royal Artillery at the former Royal Arsenal, Woolwich.
 Before being killed in action, Sgt Labalaba singlehandedly operated the 25-pounder gun, a weapon normally requiring four to six soldiers to operate.
 Labalaba's actions were a key factor in halting the PFLOAG's assault on the emplacement, allowing time for reinforcements to arrive.
 Labalaba was posthumously awarded a Mention in Dispatches for his actions during the Battle of Mirbat, though some of his comrades have since campaigned for him to be awarded the more prestigious Victoria Cross.

-Public display of corpses

-After the battle the Omani and British managed to recover the corpses of 38 PFLOAG guerrillas who had attacked Mirbat.
-Some of these corpses were taken to be put on public display and used as tools of terror and act as warnings to anyone who would resist the Sultan.

 British medals and awards

-Kealy received the Distinguished Service Order, Takavesi the Distinguished Conduct Medal, Bennett and Taylor the Military Medal.
+Kealy received the Distinguished Service Order, Takavesi the Distinguished Conduct Medal, Bennett the Military Medal.
 These were announced three years after the event.
 An Omani from the fort, Walid Khamis, was injured during the battle and received the Sultan's Gallantry Medal - Oman's highest award.
 The British Military Intelligence Corporal received a medal for gallantry from the Sultan (for this action and others), but was threatened with disciplinary action by the British Army for being directly involved in the action at Mirbat.

-Controversies

-Although only 38 bodies of the attacking PFLOAG guerrillas were recovered, some reports considered that the number of PFLOAG casualties was likely to have been as high as 200, but John Newsinger, a British Marxist and a member of the Socialist Workers Party, claimed in his 2015 book 'British Counterinsurgency' that official reports greatly exaggerated both the role of the SAS and the greater effects of the battle.
-Newsinger argued that the battle was used by the British as an ideological tool to mythologise the SAS, validate British manhood, and to save face during the decline of the British Empire.